Functor morphing and representations of automorphism groups of modules: The directed graph on indecomposables and A proof of Theorem

 \subsection{Left maximal morphisms and generalized congruence subgroups}

 We now focus on the case of trivial functor morphing and show that it is very restrictive.
 Throughout this section we fix an $R$-module $M$ and write $M = M_1^{a_1}\oplus\cdots\oplus M_n^{a_n}$ for the decomposition of $M$ into indecomposable modules.
 We describe the group $\Aut_R(M)$ explicitly.
-Write and consider the following subgroups of $\Aut_R(M)$
+Write